en de

 Image credit: Nourish Victoria

-The Farm to Table restaurant in James Bay, by the Harbour, offers casual, vegetarian food with locally sourced ingredients.
-Owner Hayley Rosenbergs restaurant is nestled in a 1889 heritage house.
+This farm-to-table restaurant in James Bay, by the harbour, offers casual vegetarian-focused food with locally sourced ingredients.
+Owner Hayley Rosenberg’s restaurant Nourish is nestled in an 1889 heritage house.

-The brunch menu features gluten-free oatmeal pancakes, frittata and smoked tofu sandwiches, followed by a dinner menu, available as a prix fixe menu or à la carte.
-Local roasters, Victorian brewers and nearby vineyards are responsible for the beverages.
+The brunch menu features gluten-free oatmeal pancakes, frittatas, and smoked tofu sandwiches, followed by a dinner menu available as a prix-fixe menu or à la carte.
+Local roasters, Victoria brewers, and nearby vineyards are responsible for the beverages.

 Tip #5: Be Love